 - Continue research that promotes healthier lives and communities.

-This screening methodology can be used to help identify California communities that are disproportionately burdened by multiple sources of pollution.
+Use this mapping tool to help identify California communities that are disproportionately burdened by multiple sources of pollution.

 CalEPA Environmental Justice Program